ben-laufer/Tag-seq/README.md

 # Tag-seq
-### A 3’ Tag RNA-seq pipeline for the alignment of gene expression data
+### A 3’ Tag RNA-seq repository for the alignment and statistical analysis of gene expression data

-The Tag-seq pipeline takes you from raw fastq files to gene counts for samples prepared using the QuantSeq 3' mRNA-Seq Library Prep Kit FWD for Illumina (Lexogen) and sequenced with single end reads.
-The scripts cover the indexing of the reference genome and gene annotations, filtering, alignment, extraction of gene counts, quality control.
-The gene count matrices can then be utilized for statistical analysis in R.
+The Tag-seq repository consists of two main pipelines.
+The first pipeline, which utilizes Unix shell scripts, takes you from raw fastq files to gene counts matrices for samples prepared using the QuantSeq 3' mRNA-Seq Library Prep Kit FWD for Illumina (Lexogen) and sequenced with single end reads.
+These shell scripts handle the indexing of the reference genome and gene annotations, trimming, alignment, extraction of gene counts, and generate a quality control report.
+The second pipeline, which is an R script, takes the gene count matrices and performs preprocessing, normalization, differential gene expression (DGE) analyses, annotations, gene ontology and enrichment testing, and data visualization.

 ### Table of Contents